-Manipulation Under Anesthesia, otherwise known as MUA, is a non-invasive procedure that may only be performed by chiropractic physicians and medical doctors who have been specially trained and are state-certified in MUA procedures.
-Widely recognized in the medical arena for more than sixty years, MUA is a viable alternative for patients that have not responded to either traditional care or to invasive surgical procedures.
-MUA is a drug-free, non-surgical, and virtually painless procedure that continues to gain widespread support and recognition in the medical community.
-It is increasingly offered to not only treat, but in numerous cases to eliminate, acute and chronic conditions including neck pain, back pain, joint pain, muscle spasm, shortened muscles, fibrous adhesions, and long term pain syndromes.
+Manipulation under anesthesia, otherwise known as MUA, is a non-invasive procedure that may only be performed by chiropractic physicians and medical doctors who have been specially trained and state-certified in MUA procedures.
+Widely recognized in the medical arena for more than sixty years, MUA is a viable alternative for patients that have not responded to either traditional care or invasive surgical procedures.
+It is increasingly offered to not only treat, but in many cases eliminate, acute and chronic conditions including neck pain, back pain, joint pain, muscle spasm, shortened muscles, fibrous adhesions, and long term pain syndromes.

-Some patients have felt temporarily better with the conventional treatments described above, but their pain has often returned.
+Some patients have felt temporarily better after conventional treatments, but their pain often returns.
 By lightly anesthetizing a patient before the MUA procedure is initiated, previously painful manipulations/adjustments and movements are accomplished quickly and pain free, helping to greatly improve or even restore range of motion.

-Manipulation Under Anesthesia may be an excellent alternative for you if your condition has not responded to traditional treatment.
-It may also be viable for those patients who have undergone unsuccessful surgery, as well as for those who wish surgery to be an option of last resort.
+Manipulation under anesthesia may be an excellent alternative for you if your condition has not responded to traditional treatment.
+It may also be viable for those patients who have undergone unsuccessful surgery, as well as for those who wish surgery to be a last resort.

-The Manipulation Under Anesthesia procedure involves three consecutive days of treatment, which take about one hour each time.
-During each session, through the use of “conscious or twilight sedation,” a patient is conscious and responsive but relaxed, allowing the physician to administer manipulations/adjustments similar to those received during regular chiropractic visits, but with more effectiveness because the discomfort and resultant resistance associated with manipulation is eliminated.
+The manipulation under anesthesia procedure involves three consecutive days of treatment which take about one hour each time.
+During each session, through the use of “conscious or twilight sedation,” a patient is conscious and responsive but relaxed, allowing the physician to administer manipulations/adjustments similar to those received during regular chiropractic visits — just with more effectiveness, because the discomfort and resultant resistance associated with manipulation is eliminated.

 After the procedure, treatment continues as strengthening and stabilization programs are initiated over the next four weeks.
 Post-procedure care and follow-up visits with Dr. Alex are vital at this time as the stretches accomplished during the MUA procedure are built upon, helping the patient to regain strength and prevent future pain and discomfort.